Campaign of the Month: October 2017

 It was the dream of every dark-skinned teenage girl who attended the quadroon balls to meet a rich white suitor.
 Such galas were purportedly débutante balls for young women to introduce themselves to proper society, but in truth were little more than auctions for mulatto mothers to sell off their lighter-skinned daughters as concubines.
 The right match and a fortunate débutante could enjoy a comfortable life as a kept mistress, possibly even a common-law marriage, and knowledge that her even whiter-skinned children would enjoy better lives than she did.

-Mélissaire has faithfully served her domitor in the 120-odd years since his rise to power and endeavors to present the same image he projects to his fellow Kindred: one that is affable, charming, and the very spirit of warmth and good humor.
-Although most ghouls afford Mélissaire the respect she is a powerful elder’s favored servant, the former quadroon placée is despised by the Prince’s herald, the Hussar, in a microcosm of the conflict that exists between their domitors.
-Mélissaire, however, purports that the affairs of Kindred elders are far above her station and concern, and answers tothe former cavalryman’s animosity with the same smile and glib wit she treats all her acquaintances.
-Indeed, she seems to take almost perverse pleasure in being as deferent and respectful to the older ghoul as possible, faithfully observing all of their society’s unspoken dictates and infuriating the Hussar through his limited ability to retaliate while observing the bounds of etiquette.
-Rumor holds that Mélissaire is actually engaged in ceaseless intrigues to bring low her “archrival,” but if such is the case, they have yet to show past the smiles she constantly wears in his presence.
-Some believe she enjoys infuriating him even more.
+Mélissaire has faithfully served her domitor in the 120-odd years since his rise to power and endeavors to present the same image he projects to his fellow Kindred: affable, charming, and the spirit of warmth and good humor.
+Although most ghouls afford Mélissaire the respect she is due as a powerful elder’s favored servant, the former quadroon placée is despised by the prince’s herald, the Hussar, in a microcosm of the conflict that exists between their domitors.
+Mélissaire, however, purports that the affairs of Kindred elders are far above her station and concern, and answers the former cavalryman’s animosity with the same smile and glib wit she displays towards any other acquaintance.
+Indeed, she seems to take almost perverse pleasure in being as deferential and respectful to the older ghoul as possible, infuriating the Hussar through his limited ability to publicly respond while observing the bounds of etiquette.
+Rumor holds that Mélissaire is actually engaged in ceaseless intrigues to bring low her “archrival,” but if such is the case, they have yet to show past the smile she always wears in his presence.
+Some ghouls believe she enjoys infuriating him more than she’d ever enjoy bringing him low.

 Due to Antoine Savoy’s unusual (for an elder) propensity for entreating in person with Kindred far below his station, Mélissaire has more time to herself than many heralds.
-When not representing her domitor to other vampires, she runs an escort service that caters to the French Quarter’s moneyed elite.
-Politicians, judges, and businessmen alike count themselves among the former courstesan’s clients, further cementing her domitor’s hold over the Vieux Carré’s most influential residents.
-Mélissaire is also a devout fashionista and can often be found at shopping concourses spending Savoy’s money.
-Some Kindred scoff at this as a deliberate ploy (on either Mélissaire’s or her domitor’s part) to show off how wealthy (and generous) the Lord of the French Quarter can be to his servants, all the better to lure impressionable and cash-strapped neonates to his side.
+When not representing her domitor to other vampires, she runs an escort service that caters to the French Quarter’s social elite.
+Politicians, judges, and businessmen alike count themselves among the former courtesan’s clients and provide her domitor with another hold over the Vieux Carré’s most influential residents.
+Mélissaire is also a devout fashionista and can regularly be found at shopping concourses spending Savoy’s money.
+Some Kindred think she does this purely to show off how generous the lord of the French Quarter can be to his servants, all the better to lure impressionable and cash-strapped neonates to his side.
 Mélissaire laughs off such hearsay as exactly that, stating that a lavish lifestyle was what she’d implicitly agreed to with her first domitor at that long-ago ball, and Savoy is merely still taking care of her.

 Mélissaire has one hobby seemingly unconnected to her domitor: race car driving.
 The squeal of tires against asphalt is music to her ears, though she seems to enjoy remaining evasive as to the source of this particular interest.
-Even the once-auctioned servants of Kindred elders can have some small part of their lives to call their own, can’t they?
+Even the bought and sold servants of Kindred elders can have some small part of their lives to call their own, can’t they?

-Ghouled: Melissaire receive the Blood in the mid-19th century from Alejandro Ruiz-Castillano.
+Melissaire receive the Blood in the mid-19th century from Alejandro Rojas y Batiz.
 After spending several decades as an independent ghoul, she accepted Antoine Savoy as her domitor in 1896 and has served him ever since.
 She finds Toreador vitae more to her taste than Ventrue blood ever was.